r-spatial/RQGIS/README.md

 <img src="figures/README-unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

 Of course, this is a very simple example.
 We could have achieved the same using `sp::coordinates`.
 To harness the real power of integrating R with a GIS, we will present a second, more complex example.
-Yet to come in the form of a vignette or a paper...
+Yet to come in the form of a paper...

 TO DO:
 ======

--   platform-specific installation guide/manual (with screenshots) + how to install SAGA under Ubuntu 16.04
+-   extend `support_saga`
+-   ltr version should always be the preferred choice
+-   rewrite vignette and README since RQGIS will work now also with QGIS 2.16!!!
+-   check package and upload it to CRAN!!!
 -   build\_cmds: py\_cmd could be a one liner for all platforms
 -   Take care of the error message: ERROR 1: Can't load requested DLL: C:4~1\_FileGDB.dll 193: %1 ist keine zulässige Win32-Anwendung.
 -   open\_help: automatically construct a helpfile if no documentation is availabe on the Internet (-&gt; if Python web scraping "Error" is True, construct html file)